 The impact of the cyber skills gap

-These breaches can be a direct result of firewall misconfiguration, poor data storage, or a failure to detect and react to malware; all issues that could be avoided with fully-trained and fully-formed cybersecurity teams.
+These breaches can be a direct result of firewall misconfiguration, poor data storage, or a failure to detect and react to security incidents – all issues that could be avoided with fully-trained and fully-formed cybersecurity teams.
 Additionally, only a third of businesses were found to have more advanced cybersecurity skills like forensic analysis and penetration testing.
-Research by (ISC)² revealed that in order to effectively protect their networks against a growing array of cyberattacks, the global cybersecurity workforce needs to grow by around 65%.
+Research by (ISC)² revealed that in order to effectively protect their networks against a growing array of cyber attacks, the global cybersecurity workforce needs to grow by around 65%.

-Small businesses can invest in firewalls, VPNs, and threat detection solutions in an effort to bolster cybersecurity.
-But technology is only as effective as those who use it.
-And security solutions have to be managed by those who understand them and can use them correctly.
+Small businesses can invest in firewalls, VPNs, and threat detection solutions to bolster cybersecurity, but technology is only as effective as those who use it.
+And security solutions must be managed by those who understand them and can use them correctly.
 So why are breaches still occurring?

 How small businesses can overcome the cyber skills gap